West Jakarta: School system

 Like the rest of the city, public school system are available in West Jakarta.
 State schools such as SDN 01, SDN 03, SMPN 45, SMPN 169, SMPN 22, SMPN 32, SMAN 57, SMAN 65 and many more are located at West Jakarta.
-Private schools, that may be based on religion, such as Christian-based Bukit Sion International School, BPK Penabur Schools, and Islamic-based school such as Al-Azhar are also located on West Jakarta.
+Private schools, that may be based on religion, such as Christian-based Bukit Sion International School, Springfield International School, IPEKA Schools, BPK Penabur Schools, and Islamic-based school such as Al-Azhar are also located on West Jakarta.

 Colleges and universities

-West Jakarta is a home to numerous college and universities, such as Bina Nusantara University, Mercu Buana University, Trisakti University, Tarumanagara University, Podomoro University, and many more.
+West Jakarta is a home to numerous college and universities, such as Bina Nusantara University, Mercu Buana University, Trisakti University, Tarumanagara University, Podomoro University, Universitas Kristen Krida Wacana, and many more.
 The Telkom Institute of Technology Jakarta, a private university, was established in 2021 (formerly Jakarta Telkom Academy - 2002).

 Tourism

 Museums

-As Jakarta Old Town is located in West Jakarta, West Jakarta boosts some of the most famous museums of Jakarta such as Jakarta History Museum, Wayang Museum, and Museum Bank Indonesia.
+As Jakarta Old Town is located in West Jakarta, West Jakarta boosts some of the most famous museums of Jakarta such as Jakarta History Museum, Wayang Museum, Museum of Textile Jakarta, and Museum Bank Indonesia.
 Recently, The Museum of Modern and Contemporary Art in Nusantara (MACAN) has also opened in West Jakarta.